MartinKondor/PhiLang/README.md

 # PhiLang
 [![version](https://img.shields.io/badge/version-2019.06-red.svg)](https://github.com/MartinKondor/PhiLang) [![Project Status](https://img.shields.io/badge/status-prototype-red.svg)](https://github.com/MartinKondor/PhiLang) [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/MartinKondor/PhiLang/edit/master/LICENSE)

-PhiLang is a general-purpose programming language designed for running Machine Learning and Deep Learning programs.
+Phi is a general-purpose programming language designed for writing the most readable and most understandable programs, which yet they are powerfull enough to run webservers, io operations, and even microcontrollers.
+The only requirement for writing a program with Phi is that you must know how to read plain English text.

 Goals: